inoek/easy_copy_with/README.md

 ### File Extensions

-By default, generated files use the `.copy_with.dart` extension.
-You can customize this in your `build.yaml`:
+By default, generated files use the `.g.dart` extension, so the generated code happily shares the same part file with other `source_gen` builders (for example `json_serializable` or `freezed`).

+If you prefer to keep a dedicated `.copy_with.dart` file, override the builder configuration in your project’s `build.yaml`:

 ```yaml
 targets: